pivotal/docs-tap/tap-gui/database.hbs.md

 ### <a id="update-package-profile"></a> Update the package profile

 You can apply your new configuration by updating Tanzu Application Platform with your modified values.
-This updates Tanzu Application Platform GUI because it belongs to Tanzu Application Platform.
+Doing so updates Tanzu Application Platform GUI because it belongs to Tanzu Application Platform.

 To apply your new configuration, run: